naivary/objst/README.md

   metadata.Set(objst.ContentTypeMetaKey, "image/jpeg")

   // Get all objects with the key value pair "ContentType=image/jpeg".
   // objst.Or is the logical association of the metadata.
-It can eitehr
+It can
-  // be objst.Or or objst.And.
+  // either be objst.Or or objst.And.
   objs, err := bucket.GetByMeta(metadata, objst.Or)
   if err != nil {
     panic(err)